 The physical meeting room and Zoom room will open at 7:45; discussion begins at 8 am.
 Continental breakfast is provided; however, a $10 donation is encouraged to offset increased costs.

-- RSVP: to Robert Epstein at Macabee1948@aol.com
+We need RSVPs by May 13, to Robert Epstein at Macabee1948@gmail.com

 Recommended book purchase:

 Amazon - https://tinyurl.com/ya52v6ff